EU AI Act Ireland: 2026 timeline and Article 50 guide

 How Acompli supports AI Act readiness

-Acompli supports structured EU AI Act assessments alongside GDPR workflows.
-The value is not only the assessment form; it is the evidence model around it.
+Acompli supports structured EU AI Act assessments alongside GDPR workflows; the EU AI Act module that records these fields is available on opt-in (early access).
+The value is not the assessment form alone — it is the evidence model around it.
 AI systems can be mapped to systems, suppliers, risk records, DPIAs, Article 30 records, and review decisions, so the organisation can show how the classification and transparency position was reached.
+For the practical view — how to compare EU AI Act compliance toolsand how an AI System Register differs from a GDPR Article 30 RoPA — see the AI Act module page.

 Frequently asked questions